Police Re-Enact Cosby’s Assault Interview for Jury

 “Both,” Cosby had said.

+The transcript shows that Cosby also told police about the night he and Constand lay in his hotel room bed together at the Fox Woods casino in Connecticut.
+“I held her in my arms and we talked,” Cosby had said, claiming that this lasted for two hours.

-Cosby’s defense attorney Brian McMonagle used cross-examination to highlight some of the ways Constand’s testimony this week differed from what she told police in 2005.
+On cross-examination, Cosby’s defense attorney Brian McMonagle highlighted some of the ways Constand’s testimony this week differed from what she told police in 2005.

 She had indicated in 2005 that she had never been alone with Cosby before, but that proved false, McMonagle said, as did the date of the alleged assault.